jumbojett/jettmail/README.md

 **Please note this code is in alpha and is currently being developed.
 Use at your own risk.**

+## Compatibility requirements
+ - Elgg 1.8.3 or greater
+ - Unix-based
+ - PHP 5.3 or greater
+ - Ability to forward incoming emails to PHP scripts. *see below*

 ## Server Configuration (Unix-based)
  1. Get your server to forward email to the JettMail terminal plugin script
 > Most hosts provide control panel that you can do this easily.
 If you do not have access to such luxury edit **/etc/aliases** in your favorite editor and add the following line